Sustainability | Society Quality Assurance Activities

 To ensure full satisfaction for customers using its products, TDK works to faithfully supply top-quality goods on a continuing basis.
-Quality assurance activities are advanced on the cornerstone of the three pivotal themes of “Personnel Quality,” “Technical Quality” and “System Quality.”
+Quality assurance activities are advanced on the cornerstone of the three pivotal themes of “Human Resource Quality,” “Technological Quality” and “Systematic Quality.”
 This stance is marshaled to firmly address the targets of achieving zero defects and making TDK the leading quality-oriented company in the industry.

-General Manager of Head Office Quality Assurance Function supervises QA activities in the Group as a whole, endeavors to share and develop principles and policies, and promotes activities by the entire Group toward their realization.
-In addition, each business division has a QA Function, the head of which supervises and executes QA activities in the division.
+General Manager of headquarters quality assurance function supervises QA activities in the Group as a whole, endeavors to share and develop principles and policies, and promotes activities by the entire Group toward their realization.
+In addition, each business division has a QA function, the head of which supervises and executes QA activities in the division.

 Evaluations and Future Activities

 By leveraging TDK’s digital learning platform (Weconnect), we will deliver education in a timely manner with multiple languages.